Charlie Elphicke: Family

 In 2012, Elphicke was living in London with his wife Natalie (née Ross), two children, and Star, the 2012 Westminster Dog of the Year.
 Natalie Elphicke was present throughout his sexual assault trial.
 On the day the verdict was delivered in July 2020, she confirmed on Twitter that their 25-year marriage was over due to his actions.
-Days later, however, she announced her support for him once again, saying he had been punished for being "charming, wealthy, charismatic and successful – attractive, and attracted to, women" and dismissed the claims of his accusers.
-In March 2021, after he lost his appeal, however, she was reported as having ended the marriage.
+Days later, however, she announced her support for him once again, saying he had been punished for being "charming, wealthy, charismatic and successful – attractive, and attracted, to women" and dismissed the claims of his accusers.
+In March 2021, after he lost his appeal, she was reported as having ended the marriage.